janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 The list of access methods contains a number of YANG-based and non-YANG based access methods, but this set of access methods can also be extended by YANG-augmentation.
 The get-local-file-once access method allows reading fixed values from a data sheet encoded in YANG-instance data file format {{RFC9195}}, and  the get-static-url-once access method does the same from a given URL.
 That URL may be served from the Network Element, or from the Collector itself or anywhere else on the network or even internet.

 The access-path leaf discussed above (/tlm-provider/dash-items/dash-item/access-path) contains the path to the item that should be read or subscribed to.
-If the dast-item in question is for a YANG-based interface, then that path would be an XPath expression, with prefixes.
+If the dash-item in question is for a YANG-based interface, then that path would be an XPath expression, with prefixes.
 Those prefixes need to be mapped to XML namespaces (NETCONF) or YANG module names (RESTCONF).
 That mapping is provided by the prefix-mappings list.

 ~~~ yang-tree
 module: ietf-tlm-philatelist-provider